husarion/static_docs_deprecated/src/core2/tutorials/husarnet/following-object-using-your-smartphone.md

 ## Architecture of the system ##

 The robotic system consists of:
-1.  a simple mobile robot platform using DC motors with quadrature encoders.
+1. A simple mobile robot platform using DC motors with quadrature encoders.
 We built it based on <a href="https://husarion.com/core2/manuals/core2/">CORE2-ROS controller</a> and LEGO Mindstorms mobile platform.
 Of course you can use any other mechanics, or buy a ready set such as <a href="https://www.sparkfun.com/products/10336">this one</a> .
-2. smartphone running <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode app</a>
+2. Smartphone running <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode app</a>
-3. your laptop running Linux, ROS and Husarnet, natively or in a Virtual Machine. <a href="https://files.husarion.com/husarion-vm.vmdk.xz">Here is a ready to use Linux image</a>
+3. Your laptop running Linux, ROS and Husarnet, natively or in a Virtual Machine. <a href="https://files.husarion.com/husarion-vm.vmdk.xz">Here is a ready to use Linux image</a>

 Robot, smarthone and laptop are connected using Husarnet - a VPN, P2P network by Husarion.
 They form a so called "Virtual Robot".
 So even if they work in different networks, they always know the addresses of each other, and the communication between the devices is very fast, without the need of using any external servers.
 You can treat the "Virtual Robot" as a single robot with components distributed over the internet.